European Commission Consultations

 Further stakeholder meetings were held in late 2019 and late 2020.
 On these occasions, several NGOs and other stakeholders met with the European Commission and submitted further recommendations.

 On 28 January 2021, the European Commission published a draft regulation and guidance to ban the EU trade in ivory, subject to limited exceptions.
 Both instruments were open for final public feedback until 25 February 2021 on the Commission’s ‘Have your say’ page.
 Although the UK is no longer part of the European Union, the draft regulations will impact not only trade between EU Member States but also between Member States and the UK.
 The effect of the new measures is to simplify and strengthen the current rules whilst permitting only limited exceptions.
 You can read more about the draft regulations and guidance in our blog post.
 A more detailed summary of the current regime and the proposed measures can be found in this guidance document produced by the Commission.
+We will post updates on the final regulation applicable in the EU when it is published.

 Key related documents: